 - Issues teens are currently facing

 Online meetings offers more data than a physical meeting.
 If you’re doing a live video, you know how many have watched, how long the video was watched and how how many times it was shared.
-It’s much easier for a teenager to like and share a video that it is to tell you they like the meeting and tell all their friends about the meeting.
+It’s much easier for a teenager to like and share a video with their friends than it is to invite them in person.
+Social awkwardness is taken out of the equation.

 Not every teen is a virtual hermit and I am certainly not saying that virtual pastoring is the only way a youth pastor should pastor.
 Humans are social creatures and need physical interactions to be healthy human beings.